KENRAK2910/KENRAK2910/README.md

 - 👋 Hi, I’m @KENRAK2910
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 👀 I’m very passionate about Computer Science, Computer Networks & Cryptography.
+Very keen on learning things about the Web.
+Interested in System Design, Data Structures.

 <!---
 KENRAK2910/KENRAK2910 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-- Hi, I'm @KENNY
-- I'm very passionate about Computer Science, Computer Networks & Cryptography.